richardm82/assignment4-part1/README.md

   - Repository Root
     - Assignment5
       - src //Your files go in here
-      - tests //Test that we eventually right will go here
+      - tests //Test that we eventually write will go here empty folder needs to exist for grading

 Getting an A
 ------------